muratk5n/thirdwave/en/README.md

 ---

 The Telegraph: "Henry Kissinger: Ukraine must give Russia territory..
-Henry Kissinger has urged the West to stop trying to inflict a crushing defeat on Russian forces in Ukraine.
+Kissinger has urged the West to stop trying to inflict a crushing defeat on Russian forces in Ukraine.
 The veteran US statesman said that it would have disastrous consequences for the long term stability of Europe

 ---